svlad-90/livelooping/md/looper-mux/looper-mux.md

 ![Looper tracks](./resources/looper-tracks.png)

-So, in sum you have 4 loopers * 4 tracks = 16 tracks to work with.
+So, in sum, you have 4 loopers * 4 tracks = 16 tracks to work with.

-Someone would say that it is not enough, and it would be better to have unlimited number of tracks.
+Someone would say that it is not enough, and it would be better to have an unlimited number of tracks.
 I'm saying:
-- It is already more than in majority of the available physical loopers
+- It is already more than in the majority of the available physical loopers
 - Constraints increase your creativity
 - Do not judge yet, as there is a resampling functionality, which allows you to resample multiple tracks back to any other track.
 Be patient :)